darshan-raul/Terraform-Templates/README.md

 # TODO

 ## AWS
+- [ ] Create a variables.tf file to extract variables from
+- [ ] Include defaults in the variables eg instance_type,autaoscale no etc\
+- [ ] Give tags to resources

 - [ ] VPC with cidr
 - [ ] public and private subnets in it with cidr
 - [ ] Security groups with vpc id of create VPC